kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 ## Channel support for managed EventSource instrumentation

-You now can use .NET EventSource instrumentation to log significant administrative or operational messages to the event log, in addition to any existing ETW sessions created on the machine.
+You can use .NET EventSource instrumentation to log significant administrative or operational messages to the event log, in addition to any existing ETW sessions created on the machine.

 ## Compatibility switches